• Skip to main content

 • Cucumbers: You can use any kind of cucumbers that are not too seedy like English, Persian, or Garden varieties.
 Depending on the variety, you may or may not choose to peel the skin.

 • Tomatoes: Again, any fresh garden tomatoes would be great.
 Here I have used a mix of cherry and grape tomatoes.
-These tend to not become too soggy too soon.
+These tend not to become too soggy too soon.

 • Red onion: We Indians love red onions, which pair great with feta cheese.
 You can skip this and still make the salad yum.